40440665/sem/use-cases/use-case-3.md

 ### Success End Condition

-A report is available for a department managerto provide to finance.
+A report is available for a department manager's department to provide to finance.

 ### Failed End Condition